rubrikinc/rubrik-sizing-scripts/CLOUD/README.md

 Ensure the respective IAM permissions as outlined in the script prerequisites section for each cloud provider.

+### How do I run the script with custom settings, such as using AWS SSO or querying certain regions?

+One can read the detailed parameter list and how to interact with them in the documentation at the top of each script.
+There are also examples provided of how to use these parameters to customize your data query.

 ### How can I verify my current cloud context?

 - **GCP:**